-The objective of the review was to improve the relevance and effectiveness of the Principles and Criteria for its members and in achieving the vision and mission of the RSPO.
-The document (RSPO P&C 2013) is effective after ratification by the RSPO General Assembly (May 2013).
+This document (RSPO P&C 2013) is effective after ratification by the RSPO General Assembly (May 2013).
 As stated under the RSPO Certification System, National Interpretations (NIs) must be revised to be fully consistent with the RSPO P&C 2013 within 12 months after the date of ratification (April 2014).
+Certificate holders must be fully compliant with the new version of an NI within one year of it being completed (April 2015).